 Stress Lines on the Palms

 When the lines originate from the mount of Venus and cross the line of life, its meaning becomes more significant.
-The various stress implications of a worry line crossing the life line can range from such life events as having a child, struggling with finances or even an accident which may affect the career or another part of life, to name just a few.
+The various stress implications of a worry line crossing the life line can vary.
+They can be things like life events such as having a child, struggling with finances or even an accident.
+All of these might affect the career or another part of life.

 If a worry line is long, originating from inside the mount of Venus, crossing the life line and reaching the head line, it can denote worry over finances.
 The same markings on the heart line would indicate an emotional matter.
 A line reaching the fate line can imply career influence, financial concern or both.
 If there is an island on the fate line and the worry line crosses the island, it can suggest bankruptcy.

 If these worry lines rise from the beginning section of the life line, all the way to the Saturn finger (middle finger) it would suggest a childhood disturbance or trauma.
 Trauma lines almost always end beneath the Saturn finger; they depict events that had a profound effect on the psyche.
-The trauma line is almost always fragmented, blurry or faint in its appearance, therefore it may not be a permanent mark.
+The trauma line is almost always fragmented, blurry or faint in its appearance.
+If this is the case, it may not be a permanent mark.

 Mistaking the sympathy line for a trauma line or ring of Solomon is easy to do.
-The trauma line reaches the base of the Saturn finger, whereas the sympathy line looks more like a partial ring of Solomon.
+The trauma line reaches the base of the Saturn finger.
+The sympathy line looks more like a partial ring of Solomon.
 It shows a compassionate and understanding nature.